Contents

 Design Accent.

-Skylights can affect a home’s interior design like no other aspect, including an unforeseen punch in staircases or office or by supplying a focal point in living spaces and kitchen areas.
+Skylights can affect a home’s interior decoration like no other aspect, including an unexpected punch in stairs or home offices or by supplying a focal point in living spaces and kitchen areas.

 constant light vs. Windows’ Light.